-Where D=density of population per km

-N=number of individual counted in the entire sampled forest

-A=Area of the sample forest in km
+Where D=density of population per km2 N=number of individual counted in the entire sampled forest A=Area of the sample forest in km2 especially farmers who experienced the problem and were actively involved in farm supervision.

 3.3.
 4. Identifying Key Human Wild Animals' Conflict Management Options